Cranial Base Center

 A Complete Range of Specialists

-Our team includes a full range of specialists so we can provide complete care to patients with malignant or benign tumors and other disorders affecting the cranial base and the cranio-cervical junction:
+Our team includes a full range of specialists to provide complete care for patients with malignant or benign tumors and other disorders affecting the cranial base and the cranio-cervical junction:

 - Head and neck oncology and reconstructive surgery